intel/pailliercryptolib/README.md

 OpenSSL>=1.1.0
 ```

-For ```nasm``` installation, please refer to the [Netwide Assembler](https://nasm.us/) for installation details.
+For ```nasm```, please refer to the [Netwide Assembler](https://nasm.us/) for installation details.

 On Ubuntu, ```OpenSSL``` can be installed by:
 ```bash
 sudo apt update
 sudo apt install libssl-dev
 ```
 On RHEL, it needs to be built and installed from source as the static libraries are not installed with package managers.
-Please refer to [OpenSSL Project](https://github.com/openssl/openssl) for installation details.
+Please refer to [OpenSSL Project](https://github.com/openssl/openssl) for installation details for static libraries.

 ### Instructions
 The library can be built using the following commands: